metabase/metabase/docs/enterprise-guide/sql-snippets.md

 ### Creating a new SQL snippet

-When creating a SQL snippet in the Enterprise Edition, you'll also see an additional option to add that snippet to an existing folder: **Folder this should be in**.
+When creating a SQL snippet in the Enterprise Edition, you'll also see an additional option to add that snippet to an existing folder (**Folder this should be in**).

 ![Add a snippet enterprise modal](./images/sql-snippets/enterprise-add-snippet.png)